ctadel/binu/README.md

 ## ✨ Features

-### 🖱 Move Mouse Pointer to Next Monitor
+### 🖱 Navigate between multiple monitors along with mouse pointer
-Press a shortcut to instantly move the mouse pointer to the center of the next monitor in sequence.
-Includes a visual animation with cursor resizing to make tracking easier.
+Press a shortcut to focus on (next/previous) monitor and move the mouse pointer Includes a visual animation with cursor resizing to make tracking easier.

 ### 🪟 Swap All Windows Between Two Monitors